 1. Medicine

-Students can also gain international experience through exchange programs and internships in partner universities and hospitals overseas.
-Some of the best medical schools in Belgium are Ghent University, the University of Liege, the Catholic University of Louvain, and the University of Antwerp.
+Students can also gain practical experience through clinical training, university hospitals, and program-specific mobility opportunities.
+Some of the notable medical schools in Belgium are Ghent University, the University of Liège, UCLouvain, and the University of Antwerp.

 2. Political Science